sibbiii/how-we-dev-mw/doc/source/welcome.md

-# Welcome to software engineering
+# Welcome to software engineering.

 Writing new code is easy.
 We all learned how to write small programs at the university, at our previous internship, or by ourselves.